simonreitinger/useful-scripts/README.md

 # useful-scripts
-Some useful bash scripts for that make life easier
+Some useful bash scripts for making life easier

 ## fssh